khadas/khadas_docs/linux/source/vim4/OsIntroduce.md

 {% endnote %}

 {% note info %}
-If the image name includes the text **EMMC**, it is meant for eMMC installation.
+If the image name includes the text **eMMC**, it is meant for eMMC installation.
 If it includes **SD-USB**, it is meant for SD card installation.
 {% endnote %}

 ## How to Select an OS